David Brearley High School: Awards, recognition and rankings

 The school was the 194th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 127th in the state of 328 schools in 2012, after being ranked 113th in 2010 out of 322 schools listed.
 The magazine ranked the school 178th in 2008 out of 316 schools.
-The school was ranked 162nd in the magazine's September 2006 issue, which surveyed 316 schools across the state.

 Curriculum and programs

 In 2001, students from David Brearley High School and Hillside High School collaborated to develop literary and art projects about bigotry presented at an exhibit, "Making Connections: Two Culturally Diverse Schools Address Prejudice and Hatred by Studying the Holocaust Together."
 The exhibit was presented at Kean University, and was viewed together with local Holocaust survivors and concentration camp liberators.

 Athletics

 The David Brearley High School Bears compete in the Union County Interscholastic Athletic Conference, which is comprised of public and private high schools in Union County and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the NJSIAA's 2009 realignment, the school had participated in the Mountain Valley Conference, which included public and private high schools in Essex and Union counties in northern New Jersey.
 With 358 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in Division 1A of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.
 School colors are navy and gold.

 The school participates as the host school / lead agency in a joint cooperative wrestling team with Jonathan Dayton High School.
-In turn, Jonathan Dayton is the host school for joint gymnastics, ice hockey and co-ed swimming teams; the co-op ice hockey team also includes Union High School.
-These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.
+In turn, Jonathan Dayton is the host school for a joint co-ed swimming team.
+These co-op programs operate under agreements scheduled to expire at the end of the 2027–28 school year.